ISyncPlus/taskflow/README.md

 - 🗂️ Mark to-dos as done by checking them off
 - 🔔 Toast notifications (via **React Toastify**) on deletions
 - 🎨 Responsive UI styled with **Tailwind CSS**, with custom breakpoints
+- 🌐 Starting notes and todos are fetched from a mock backend hosted on **Render**

 ## 🛠️ Built With